Have you ever looked at a neighbor’s lawn and wondered how they’ve managed to get such a beautiful lawn?

 - Choose the right grass seed for the area you live in, and stick to the label’s distribution and care instructions.

 - Keep mower blades sharp.
 Or just buy a new lawnmower blade if you can’t be bothered.

 - Enjoy the process – if it doesn’t work the first time, try again next season.
 You’ll get it right eventually.

 Achieving the lushest lawn in the neighborhood requires hard work, the right products, and ideal conditions – but anyone can do it with a bit of dedication and the desire to sucSEED.

 I hope you have learned how to make grass thicker and fuller in this article, but if you have any further questions, feel free to drop a message in the comments below.

-Or, if you have any top-tips and lawn-care advice you’d like to share with the community.
+Or, if you have any top-tips and lawn-care advice, feel free to share them with the community.

 I wish you the best of luck, and may all your lawns be a luxurious carpet fit for a PGA Tour.